ueberdosis/hocuspocus/docs/src/docPages/guide/scaling.md

 # Scaling
-:::warning Keep in mind
+:::warning Work in progress
-The redis adapter only syncs document changes.
-Collaboration cursors are not yet supported.
+Currently, the Redis adapter only syncs document changes.
+Awareness states, for example cursors, are not yet supported.
 :::

 To scale the WebSocket server, you can spawn multiple instances of the server behind a load balancer and sync changes between the instances through Redis.
 Import the Redis adapter and register it with hocuspocus.
 For a full documentation on all available redis and redis cluster options, check out the [ioredis API docs](https://github.com/luin/ioredis/blob/master/API.md).